 <p>This scrapbook was created by [insert your name].</p>

-Let’s take this analysis further by finding the most ‘significant’ phrases in each speech by calculating their TF-IDF (Term Frequency - Inverse Document Frequency) values.
+work with Let’s take this analysis further by finding the most ‘significant’ phrases in each speech by calculating their TF-IDF (Term Frequency - Inverse Document Frequency) values.
 As I described when talking about In a word, TF-IDF can show us words or phrases that appear frequently in a particular document compared to a whole collection of documents.

 To do this we’re going to log on to an external server that I set up, using SSH (Secure Shell).